-143. Plaintiff incorporates by reference and re-alleges each and every allegation contained above, as though fully set forth herein.

-144. At all relevant times, Defendants engaged in the design, development, manufacture, marketing, sale, and distribution of the Products in a defective and unreasonably dangerous condition to consumers, including Plaintiff.
+- 145. Plaintiff incorporates by reference and re-alleges each and every allegation contained above, as though fully set forth herein. - 146.
+At all relevant times, Defendants engaged in the design, development, manufacture, marketing, sale, and distribution of the Products in a defective and unreasonably dangerous condition to consumers, including Plaintiff.

-145. Defendants caused the Products to enter the stream of commerce and to be sold through various retailers, where Plaintiff purchased the Products.

-146. The Products were expected to, and did, reach consumers, including Plaintiff, without change in the condition in which it was manufactured and sold by Defendants and/or otherwise released into the stream of commerce.

-147. Plaintiff used the Products in a manner normally intended, recommended, promoted, and marketed by Defendants.

-148. The Products failed to perform safely when used by Plaintiff in a reasonably foreseeable manner, specifically increasing her of developing uterine cancer.

-149. The propensity of endocrine disrupting chemicals, including phthalates, to trigger cancerous growths in premenopausal women, including but not limited to the uterus and/or ovaries, thereby substantially increasing the risk of uterine and other cancer(s), renders the Products unreasonably dangerous when used in the manner it was intended and to an extent beyond that would be contemplated by the ordinary consumer.

-150. Importantly, the Products are inessential cosmetic products that do not treat or cure any serious disease.
-Further, safer alternatives, including fragrance-free products, have been readily available for decades.

-151. Defendants knew, or by the exercise of reasonably care should have known, that the Products are unreasonably dangerous but have continued to design, manufacture, sell, distribute, market, promote, and supply the Products so as to maximize sales and profits at the expense of public health and safety in conscious disregard of the foreseeable harm to the consuming public, including Plaintiff.
+- 147. Defendants caused the Products to enter the stream of commerce and to be sold through various retailers, where Plaintiff purchased the Products. - 148.
+The Product was expected to, and did, reach consumers, including Plaintiff, without change in the condition in which it was manufactured and sold by Defendants and/or otherwise released into the stream of commerce. - 149.
+Plaintiff used the Products in a manner normally intended, recommended, promoted, and marketed by Defendants. - 150.
+The Products failed to perform safely when used by Plaintiff in a reasonably foreseeable manner, specifically increasing her of developing endometrial (uterine) cancer. - 151.
+The propensity of endocrine disrupting chemicals, including phthalates, to trigger cancerous growths in premenopausal women, including but not limited to the uterus and/or ovaries, thereby substantially increasing the risk of endometrial (uterine) (and other) cancer(s), renders the Products unreasonably dangerous when used in the manner it was intended and to an extent beyond that would be contemplated by the ordinary consumer. - 152.
+Importantly, the Products are inessential cosmetic products that do not treat or cure any serious disease.
+Further, safer alternatives, including fragrance-free products, have been readily available for decades. - 153.
+Defendants knew, or by the exercise of reasonably care should have known, that the Products are unreasonably dangerous but have continued to design, manufacture, sell, distribute, market, promote, and supply the Products so as to maximize sales and profits at the expense of public health and safety in conscious disregard of the foreseeable harm to the consuming public, including Plaintiff.

-152. Defendants owed a duty to all reasonably foreseeable users to design a safe product.

-153. Defendants breached their duty by failing to use reasonable care in the design and/or manufacturing of their Products because the Product was unreasonably dangerous in that they increase the risks of cancerous growths in premenopausal women, including but not limited to the uterus and/or ovaries, thereby substantially increasing the risk of uterine and other cancer(s), renders the Products unreasonably dangerous when used in the manner they were intended and to an extent beyond that would be contemplated by the ordinary consumer.

-154. Defendants also breached their duty by failing to use reasonable care by failing to use cost-effective, reasonably feasible alternative deigns in the design and/or manufacturing of their Products.

-155. A reasonable company under the same or similar circumstances would have designed a safer product.

-156. Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: (1) economic losses including medical care and lost earnings; and (2) noneconomic losses including physical and mental pain and suffering, emotional distress, inconvenience, loss of enjoyment, and impairment of quality of life, past and future.
+- 154. Defendants owed a duty to all reasonably foreseeable users to design a safe product. - and/or manufacturing of their Product because the Products are unreasonably dangerous in that they increase the risks of cancerous growths in premenopausal women, including but not limited to the uterus and/or ovaries, thereby substantially increasing the risk of endometrial (uterine) (and other) cancer(s), renders the Products unreasonably dangerous when used in the manner they were intended and to an extent beyond that would be contemplated by the ordinary consumer. - 156.
+Defendants also breached their duty by failing to use reasonable care by failing to use cost-effective, reasonably feasible alternative deigns in the design and/or manufacturing of their Product. - 157.
+A reasonable company under the same or similar circumstances would have designed a safer product. - 158.
+Plaintiff sustained the following damages as a foreseeable, direct, and proximate result of Defendants' acts and/or omissions: (1) economic losses including medical care and lost earnings; and (2) noneconomic losses including physical and mental pain and suffering, emotional distress, inconvenience, loss of enjoyment, and impairment of quality of life, past and future.